Working.

 All entries must be handcrafted products, containing ingredients available to the general public, and made using private equipment by hobbyist brewers (i.e., no use of commercial facilities or Brew on Premises operations, supplies, etc.).

-All mailed entries must received at the mailing location by Saturday, 9/24 AT NOON - please allow for shipping time.
+All mailed entries must be received at the mailing location by August 29th, AT NOON - please allow for shipping time.

 The competition organizers are not responsible for mis-categorized entries, mailed entries that are not received by the entry deadline, or entries that arrived damaged.